RatulHasan/my-github/readme.txt

 = Can I change the layout? =
 Yes! we added custom template, but it's style is very basic - [Contribute](https://github.com/RatulHasan/my-github)!

+## Privacy Policy
+My Github uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
+We collect the data to ensure a great user experience for all our users.

+Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

+Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).

 == Screenshots ==
 1. GitHub Profile
 2. GitHub Widget Setup
 3. GitHub Widget Profile View

 == Changelog ==
+= 1.2.3 =
+* Tested with the new WordPress version 6.2

 = 1.2.2 =
 * Add custom template option.

 = 1.2.1 =
 * Add Classic Editor ShortCode support.

 = 1.2.0 =
 * Add GitHub Widget Profile View.